 Before anything, you need to start slow.
 You need to ask yourself a serious question, and the answer might mean you stop reading this article.

-And we're talking a serious investment.
-In order to succeed on whatever platform(s) you choose, you can't half-ass this.
+And we’re talking about a serious investment.
+In order to succeed on whatever social media channels you choose, you can’t half-ass this.